Pentax K-3 versus Sony A7 II

 |Nikon D7100 (⇒ lft | rgt)||optical||YES||3.2||1229||fixed||no||8000||6.0||12||no|

 |Olympus E-M1 II (⇒ lft | rgt)||2360||no||3.0||1037||swivel||YES||8000||18.0||no||YES|

 The A7 II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the K-3 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-3 was succeeded by the Pentax K-3 II.

 So what conclusions can be drawn?
 Is the Pentax K-3 better than the Sony A7 II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.